JaxPlays-Inc/jaxplays.org/content/about/jobs/development-director.md

 ---
 title: Development Director
-Description: "JaxPlays is seeking a volunteer Development Director to lead fundraising, grants and donor outreach for our growing nonprofit theatre news organization."
+description: "JaxPlays is seeking a volunteer Development Director to lead fundraising, grants and donor outreach for our growing nonprofit theatre news organization."
 layout: "single-noheader"
 date: 2025-05-22T17:54:21-04:00
 ---